developer-zebra/developer-zebra-site/src/cc/setup/index.md

 ## Overview

-The following is a generalized list of the steps required to bring a Zebra device into Common Criteria compliance.
+The following is a generalized list of the requirements and procedures to bring a Zebra device into Common Criteria compliance.

 **For detailed procedures, please refer to the Zebra [Administrative Guidance Documentation](agd.pdf)** (`.pdf`).